xtenzQ/dev-notes/azure-devops/setting-maven-up.md

 ### 500 Internal Server Error

-If your Azure DevOps has no access to Maven repositories, just go to `Artifacts` -> `Feed settings` -> `Upstream sources` and delete Maven from list.
+If your Azure DevOps has no access to Maven repositories, go to `Artifacts` -> `Feed settings` -> `Upstream sources` and delete Maven from the list.

 ![](img/upstream_sources.jpg)